mariomac/pipes/README.md

 # PIPES: Processing In Pipeline-Embedded Stages

-This is the upper-upstream fork version of the [Red Hat's & IBM Gopipes library](https://pkg.go.dev/github.com/netobserv/gopipes), where I plan to add experimental features that aren't related to any concrete product nor follow any peer review nor company standard.

-API doc: https://pkg.go.dev/github.com/mariomac/pipes

 Go-pipes is a library that allows to dynamically connect multiple pipeline stages that are communicated via channels.
 Each stage will run in a goroutine.

+API doc: https://pkg.go.dev/github.com/mariomac/pipes

+It is the upper-upstream fork version of the [Red Hat's & IBM Gopipes library](https://pkg.go.dev/github.com/netobserv/gopipes) and the core parts of the [Red Hat's & IBM Flowlogs pipeline](https://github.com/netobserv/flowlogs-pipeline), where I plan to add experimental features that aren't related to any concrete product nor follow any peer review nor company standard.

 This library allows wrapping functions within Nodes of a graph.
 In order to pass data across the nodes, each wrapped function must receive, as arguments, an input channel, an output channel, or both.

+It has two usable API layers: the **low-level** API, where you manually instantiate and wire every node; and the **high-level** API, that allows you providing a predefined set of nodes that are automatically wired via configuration file.

+## Low-level API

 There are three types of nodes: